ddev/ddev.com/src/content/blog/mariadb-dump-breaking-change.md

 `/*!999999\- enable the sandbox mode */`

-This directive/content is incompatible with all versions of the `mysql` or `mariadb` database client from all vendors from before the May 17, 2024 date.
+This directive/content is incompatible with all versions of the `mysql` or `mariadb` database client from all vendors before the May 17, 2024 date.

 Trying to import a database dump created by `mariadb-dump` (usually aliased to `mysqldump`) in one of the new versions of their product results in: